GMLC-TDC/HELICS/docs/user-guide/queries.md

 - a single string `"answer"` \[string\]
 - a vector of strings delimited by `';'` `[answer1;answer2;answer3]` \[sv\]
 - a JSON string \[JSON\]

+## sequencing_mode

+As of HELICS 2.7.0  Queries have an optional parameter to describe a sequencing mode.
+There are currently two modes fast `helics_sequencing_mode_fast` which travels along priority channels and is identical to previous versions which all queries traveled along those channels.
+The other mode is `helics_sequencing_mode_ordered` which travels along lower priority channels but is ordered with all other messages in the system.
+This can be useful in some situations where you want previous messages to be acknowledged as part of the federation before the query is run.
+The `global_flush` query is forced to run in ordered mode at least after it gets to the specified target.

 ### Federate Queries